The form teacher is Mr Gareth Short

-The school day runs from Monday to Saturday.
-Registration is at 8.25am but you are able to leave your child in the appropriate classroom from 8.15am, provided the class teacher is there.
+The school day runs from Monday to Friday.
+Registration is at 8.25am but you are able to leave your child from 8.15am.

 The end of the day is normally 5pm on Monday, Tuesday, Thursday and Friday unless your child is staying for tea and hobbies.
-Children should be collected by the signing out desk and signed out when you leave.
+Children should be collected by the back gate and signed out when you leave.
 Your child has a numbered peg along West corridor for their coat and a locker in the common room for personal items.
-On Wednesdays and Saturdays, school finishes at 3.30pm if your child is not involved in matches.
+On Wednesdays, school finishes at 3.30pm if your child is not involved in matches.

 Before School - In order to help working parents, children can be booked in for breakfast.
 Please take them to the Dining Room and hand over to a member of staff for 7.45am.
 There is a charge for this facility and bookings must be made in advance.

 In Year 8 your child is taught solely by subject specialists.
 The Humanities are taught in sets based on English ability.